 In April of 2007, Gene and Jerry Jones were named honorary chairs of the Army’s National Advisory Organizations Conference (NAOC), while Anderson served as its chair.
 The NAOC was hosted in Dallas and provided participants with valuable tools to implement in their respective regions as they heard from a host of noteworthy speakers, including Jerry Jones and author of Good to Great Jim Collins.
 Participants were also honored with the attendance of National Advisory Board member First Lady Laura Bush.
 The event culminated with a celebration at Texas Stadium featuring Cowboys players, cheerleaders and live entertainment.

 In October of 2013, it was announced that Gene and Jerry Jones and former President George W. Bush and Laura Bush were named honorary chairs of The Salvation Army DFW Metroplex Command’s 125th anniversary celebration, with Charlotte Jones Anderson appointed as its chair.
-The yearlong celebration kicked off in November with the annual Doing the Most Good Luncheon in Dallas, featuring President Bush as the surprise keynote speaker and entertainment by Wynonna Judd.
+The yearlong celebration kicked off in November with the annual Doing the Most Good Luncheon in Dallas, featuring President Bush as a surprise speaker and entertainment by Wynonna Judd.

 The Salvation Army Gene and Jerry Jones Family Center for Youth opened in November of 1998 in Irving, Texas.
 The center offers low-income families accessibility to affordable quality childcare programs.
 In 2013 the center teamed up with Boys & Girls Clubs of America to expand its programming and provide new participation opportunities for Irving young people.
 The Jones family continues to support the Family Center and the larger Salvation Army Irving Corps through the annual Irving Super Lunch, whether serving as hosts, underwriting costs or delivering the keynote address.